-Health benefits of eating our organically fed, pasture raised chickens
+Health benefits of eating our organically fed, free-range chickens

-You receive the health benefits of a chicken that was nutritionally fed organically raised grains as opposed to grains raised by chemical stimulation in mineral depleted soils.
-In addition, the chickens' feed includes an organic mineral suppliment containing 60 trace minerals.
-From a visual perspective, the processed chickens have a more yellow fat from the grass that was consumed, similar to the darker yolk color of pasture raised eggs.
-The fat in cooked chicken broth is also noticeably more yellow.
+You receive the health benefits of a pasture-raised chicken that was nutritionally fed organically raised grains as opposed to grains raised by chemical stimulation in mineral depleted soils.
+In addition, the chickens' feed includes an organic mineral supplement containing 60 trace minerals.

 We process the broilers here on the farm as whole birds.
 You can pick them up fresh on the processing day of your choice each month throughout the summer and fall.

 Our Quest for a Better and More Humane Way to Raise Chickens on Pasture

 Like most others who raise chickens on pasture, when we first started farming in 2000, we followed Joel Salatin’s method of raising chickens on pasture.
 The Salatin method of using 10 foot by 12 foot movable pens sounded great, and the description of the chickens getting a fresh salad bar of grass each day and enjoying the fresh air and sunshine were great selling points.
 But it was not long into that first year that we realized that putting 75 chickens into a 10 foot by 12 foot pen with no floor was not as great or humane as we had been led to believe that it was.